Naozumi/cs-updater/README.md

-cs-updater
+NordInvasion Launcher
 ======
-C# Updater, designed for the game NordInvasion.
+Launcher and Updater written in C#.
+Designed for the game NordInvasion.

-Beta

-Current Features
+Features
 -----
 * Verify the existing files
 * Update only the altered files